AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/store-assist-modules.md

 ---
-title: "Store Assist Fulfillment Workflows"
+title: Store Assist Fulfillment Workflows
-description: "Learn about the Pick, Stage, Hand-Off, and Orders modules available in the Store Assist App.
+description: Learn about the Pick, Stage, Hand-Off, and Orders modules available in the Store Assist App.
 These modules enable the end-to-end store fulfillment workflow for BOPIS orders.
-Store Associates use these modules to manage and deliver store pickup orders to customers."
+Store Associates use these modules to manage and deliver store pickup orders to customers.
 role: User
 level: Intermediate
+exl-id: a8414f19-5489-41e9-84d6-39d2e61c2b08
 ---
 # Store Assist Fulfillment Workflows

 The Store Assist app provides Store Associates with four modules to manage the in-store fulfillment process for buy online, pick up in store orders: